bobcorthals/mixed_messages/README.md

 ### Aims

 As per the project's description on [Codecademy](https://discuss.codecademy.com/t/about-the-portfolio-project-mixed-messages-category/535742), my aim was to build a message generator program using JavaScript.
-Since I also wanted to continue ppracticing my HTML and CSS skills, I've embedded my script in an HTML document (index.html).
+Since I also wanted to continue practicing my HTML and CSS skills, I've embedded my script in an HTML document (index.html).

 ### Technologies